 Chinese evergreen is well known and popular among lovers of decorative leafy indoor plants.
 Novice flower growers can take it from the photo for a young Dieffenbachia rooted from the apical cutting.
 But these are different cultures, although they belong to the same family.
-So how to propogate chinese evergreen?
+So how to propagate Chinese evergreen?

-Chinese evergreen grows slowly.
-Valued for beautiful leaves and ease of care.
+Chinese evergreen grows slowly and is valued for beautiful leaves and ease of care.
 The plant looks elegant and has a short trunk.
 If you do not know where do you cut Chinese evergreens, you can read it in this article.

 It lives in the humid tropics of Southeast Asia, the Philippines, and the islands of the Indian and Pacific Oceans.